mideind/GreynirCorpus/README.md

    This treebank is contained in ten gzip-compressed files in the [`psd/copper`](psd/copper) directory, each containing one million sentences.
 Each file is about 200 MB in compressed form and about 1.3 GB uncompressed.
-   Foreign sentences, unparsed sentences, and uncapitalized sentences were excluded from the corpora.
+   Foreign sentences, unparsed sentences, and uncapitalized sentences were excluded from the corpus.

 2. A **silver standard** corpus of 600 thousand *unique* mechanically parsed sentences selected based on various grammatical attributes.
 Found in the [`psd/silver`](psd/silver) directory.